DominikaMalewska/restaurants-in-Cracow-app/README.md

 This is the 8th and final project of Google Front-End Web Developer Nanodegree Scholarship at Udacity.

 ### How it works
-A single page application featuring a map showing locations of Asian restaurants in Cracow.
+A single page application featuring a map showing locations of mostly Asian restaurants in Cracow.
 The user is able to filter restaurant's by category or name.
 Clicking on a marker or on a restaurant's name enable to open a window with an additional information about the venue.

 ### How to get started:
 * clone or download the project